MikeCodesDotNET/Hue-MiniHack/README.md

 ## The Challenge
 You'll need to control Hue lamps from a Xamarin.Forms app.

+> You'll want to ensure that you've restored the Nuget packages before trying to build the project.
+You may also need to configure Android deployment within the configuration manager in VS to deploy to a simulator or device (this isn't applicable for those of you using Xamarin Studio).

 ### Whitelisting and permission to access the bridge

 1. #### Set your Apps name and Device name.